petaverse-cloud/pv-docs-site/docs/petority/devices/upgrade-firmware.md

 title: Upgrade Firmware
 ---

-# Upgrading Your Petority Docker or Tag
+# Upgrading Your Petority Device
 Keeping your Petority device **up to date** with the latest software is *essential* to ensure optimal performance and access to **new** features.

 ![Upgrade](/img/devices/Upgrade.jpg)